bowmanjd/terminaltalk/slides/slides.md

 [terminal.bowmanjd.com](https://terminal.bowmanjd.com)

 <!--
 It is an honor to be here.
 I am Jonathan Bowman.
 I am a hobbyist developer.
 I have been a teacher, preacher, web developer, IT director, software project manager, and now I write SQL, Javascript, and C# all day at Cargas.
 Cargas is the most humane and thoughtful place I have ever worked with technology, and I am proud to be there.
-There are other things I am proud of.
 I use Vim, I like Linux, I am pretty good with Python and bash and Powershell, and even a little Rust.
+I have a pretty cool family, though they have varying levels of comfort on the command-line.

-Whether Linux, Windows, or Mac, or BSD, I do feel pretty comfortable on the command-line.
+I do feel pretty comfortable on the command-line.
 And I hope that this time together today might encourage you to be a bit more comfortable on the command line, and find ways it can support, or entertain, you.
 -->

 ---